 and through various London venues since (2009-2014), Blow Up is one of London's

 longest running club nights.
-We've hosted events in Europe, and further afield, with events in USA, Russia and
+We've hosted events in Europe, USA, Russia and

 See more: Blow Up press here and flyers in the Blow Up scrapbook here